The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in New York, US

 Offers Telehealth

-Patricia Rogers is a Nurse Practitioner specialist and a Neurologist in Rochester, New York.
-Ms. Rogers is rated as a Distinguished provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-Her top areas of expertise are Lennox-Gastaut Syndrome (LGS), Memory Loss, Seizures, and West Syndrome.
+Patricia Rogers is a Neurologist practicing medicine in Rochester, New York.
+Dr. Rogers is rated as a Distinguished provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Lennox-Gastaut Syndrome (LGS), Memory Loss, Seizures, and West Syndrome.

 Advanced in Infant Epilepsy with Migrant Focal Crisis